Sosa's bat, O'Neill's glove lift Cardinals over Dodgers 3-2 - WHIZ News

 LOS ANGELES (AP) — Edmundo Sosa hit a tiebreaking single in the ninth inning, Tyler O’Neill made a running catch for the final out and the St. Louis Cardinals defeated the Los Angeles Dodgers 3-2 Tuesday night.

+It was a rewarding victory for the Cardinals, who found out before the game that John Flaherty, their ace right-hander, will be sidelined for a while due to what manager Mike Shildt termed a “significant” oblique injury.

+“Nobody hung their heads.
+We found a way to get it done.
+Grit is a high compliment for this team,” Shildt said.

-O’Neill led off the ninth with a single off Blake Treinen (1-2).
-O’Neill stole second base and then scored when Sosa hit a sharp grounder to left field.
+O’Neill led off the ninth with a single against Blake Treinen (1-2) and stole second base.
+He scored when Sosa hit a sharp grounder into left field.
 Dodgers third baseman Justin Turner was playing in near the infield grass and was unable to get a glove on the ball.

 The Dodgers had a chance in the ninth after pinch-hitter Yoshi Tsutsugo drew a two-out walk and advanced to second on Cody Bellinger’s single.
 Mookie Betts then lined a ball to the warning track in left, but O’Neill made a leaping grab to give Alex Reyes his 16th save.